Dynamical properties of dissipative XYZ Heisenberg lattices: Conclusions

 In this paper we investigated numerically the dynamics of a dissipative spin-$\frac{1}{2}$ lattice interacting through an XYZ-Heisenberg Hamiltonian.
 This model is particularly relevant in the context of strongly correlated open quantum systems since it is known to support a second-order dissipative phase transition in two dimensions, associated with the breaking of the $\mathbb{Z}_2$ symmetry.

 By performing stochastic quantum trajectories simulations on finite-size systems, we determined the Liouvillian gap from the asymptotic decay rate of the dynamics towards the steady state.
 When the system is driven across the critical point, we found that the relaxation exhibits a slowing down.
 For 1D systems, the Liouvillian gap remains finite as the length of the chain is increased up to the thermodynamical limit, thus indicating the absence of a phase transition.
 Instead, results for 2D lattices do not show a saturation of the Liouvillian gap, which is consistent with the emergence of critical slowing down.
 By analyzing individual stochastic homodyne trajectories in 2D lattices, we characterized the emergence and disappearance of two metastable states with opposite magnetization.
 Our predictions might be tested in quantum simulators based on superconducting quantum circuits or Rydberg atoms.
-As a perspective, the effects of disorder on the dynamics of these systems is a very interesting aspect that needs to be investigated in the future.
+As a perspective, the effects of disorder on the dynamics of these systems is a very interesting aspect that needs to be investigated in the future, as it is still unclear whether it can be detrimental to the emergence of the critical behavior \cite{Maghrebi17}, or if it may induce some other intriguing collective phenomena, such as many-body localization \cite{Nandkishore14,Levi16,Fischer16,Znidaric17,XuarXiv17}.